Ansuman30/Tube-detection/README.md

 ## APPROACH

-Finding out several YOLO model , generic YOLO model only makes bounding box in a particular way it does not account how object is placed and its orientation, YOLO OBB(Oriented Bounding Box) makes bounding box in the way a object is oriented, YOLO pose helps to find out certain points which might be point of interest in our case we need to find joint and tab points to find the orientation angle of joint to tab.
+Finding out several YOLO model ,Standard object detection models output Axis-Aligned Bounding Boxes (AABB), which do not account for the object's rotational orientation.
+YOLO-OBB (Oriented Bounding Box) generates tight, rotated boundaries, while YOLO-Pose identifies specific points of interest (keypoints) which might be point of interest in our case we need to find joint and tab points to find the orientation angle of joint to tab.
 The problem is that there exist no single model which predicts both.

 My first approach was to use YOLO pose-model to find out 4 corner points + 2(joint and tab) points make arrow based on joint and tab , and joining the 4 corner bounding box points to make rectangle.
 While joining the 4 corner points it did not look like rectangle more of polygon/triangle  and was not giving good result with this approach as compared to ground truth.